solidposter/stampede/README.md

 ### Client:
 stampede -k secretkey -p 15000 -n 500 x.x.x.x:20000

-The server listens on ports 20000-201999 (2000 ports) and bounces back requests.
+This server listens on ports 20000-201999 (2000 ports).
-The client runs 500 goroutines using source ports 15000-15499 (500 ports).
+This client runs 500 goroutines using source ports 15000-15499 (500 ports).

-Each of the client goroutines will iterate over the server port range.
+The client goroutines will iterate over the server port range at the speed of RTT.
-The above configuration will run traffic at the speed of RTT across 1M active sessions (2000*500).

 The numbers can be tuned a lot, there is no problem running the server with 50k ports active as long as the ports are free.